python/editorial-board/content/updates/2024-01-08-editorial-board-update.md

 * Contact PSF infra/PSF board about python.org.
 * Create a REPO similar to steering-council: python/editorial-board
   * Readme should point to the PEP for Editorial board to create. @Carol to add content.
-* Meeting notes: don’t need to include too much details.
+* Meeting notes: don’t need to include too much detail.
 It doesn’t need review, comments.
 * Let’s create a new repo: python/editorial-board.
 Done. @editorial-board team was also created.
 * Need an issue template: on GitHub
   * Need to submit their request into one of two big priorities: